 The Trust Factor.
 The most important aspect regarding communication is the credibility and trust your friends and the society bestows on you.
 While forwarding any mail or making any posts or comments, ensure that this trust is never betrayed.

 Accountability and Responsibility.
 In this is an age of unparalleled transparency, with the social media providing an open window into individual’s personal lives and minds, it is nearly impossible for anyone to disown a statement or opinion expressed on these public forums.
 Every netizen is both accountable and responsible for all their actions on the social media.
-Any posts once made, becomes the ‘property’ of the social media.
+Any post once made, becomes the ‘property’ of the social media.
 Even if you delete or edit the original post, the original still remains somewhere.
 The new generation in Canada do not want any of their photographs posted or tagged showing them smoking, drinking or partying as they feel that their prospective employers might dig into the social media.
 Some political leaders are now haunted by some ‘innocent’ photos of their youth their friends posted on the social media.

 Uploading Photographs.
 Post only those photographs that you feel are a must and always give a comment as to why you are posting the photograph.
 In case you cannot write a line or a few words as to why you are posting it, it is better to avoid posting that photo.
 Posting too many photos is never worth the effort.